Shipping & Mailing

-Clarity from Pitney Bowes: How the Industrial Internet drives a connected mail center
+Clarity from Pitney Bowes: How the Industrial Internet drives the connected mail centre

 The Industrial IoT is already paying dividends in the global manufacturing, energy, aviation and transportation industries, to name a few.
 Smart home applications help everyday individuals better manage their home heating consumption, while connected medical devices help doctors craft a more intelligent plan of care for their patients.
 Connected cars will promote safer driving conditions, while smart cities will allow entire municipalities to better manage the challenges of urban development.

-In-house enterprise mail centers and service providers also stand to benefit.
-These businesses already strive to improve equipment efficiency, maximize mail center productivity and optimize workflow to better control operational costs.
-A connected, IoT-enabled mail center will help them take these efforts a step further by providing the real-time automated insights they need to dramatically increase the value of their investment in technology.
+In-house enterprise mail centres and service providers also stand to benefit.
+These businesses already strive to improve equipment efficiency, maximise mail centre productivity and optimise workflow to better control operational costs.
+A connected, IoT-enabled mail centre will help them take these efforts a step further by providing the real-time automated insights they need to dramatically increase the value of their investment in technology.

-Pitney Bowes delivers these capabilities to the mail center with Clarity, an IoT-enabled solution for inserting systems.
-Clarity collects, integrates and organizes existing sensor data, job information and operator data from remote inserters to support real-time insight, predictive analytics and preventive maintenance.
+Pitney Bowes delivers these capabilities to the mail centre with Clarity, an IoT-enabled solution for inserting systems.
+Clarity collects, integrates and organises existing sensor data, job information and operator data from remote inserters to support real-time insight, predictive analytics and preventive maintenance.

 Clarity Advisor: Intelligent service monitoring, diagnostics and analytics